larryhudson/11ty-blog-bliss/content/posts/2024/05-18-focusmate.md

 You can [use my referral link here to get one month of unlimited sessions for free](https://focusmate.com/?fmreferral=6nPt0Mr3sw).

 I’m keen to hear what you think.
 You can [email me at larryhudson@hey.com](mailto:larryhudson@hey.com).

+## Update after a couple of months

+It's now Wednesday 24 July 2024 - a couple of months after I wrote this post.
+It took me a while to get around to writing this update.

+In the last month or so, I haven't been using Focusmate as much as I did when it was new to me.
+The novelty factor has worn off, so it takes more effort for me to book in sessions now.

+However, on the days where I use Focusmate, I feel more productive and focused.
+It's easier for me to make progress on the things that I need to do, and stay 'on the rails', versus when I am just motivating myself.

+The challenge for me now is to have the discipline to reach for Focusmate and use it consistently.
+The difficult thing is, when I need Focusmate the most (when I am feeling unproductive), is when my brain is not reaching for it.
+So I need to work on that.